MicBrain/Master-Password-Recovery-Tool/README.md

 ### Ongoing Research Project

 This software has been written by [Rafayel Mkrtchyan][web1].
 I started researching the mechanics of BIOS and HDD password in current generation laptops in 2012.
-My goals was to create a set of master password generators to disable Basic Input/Output System passwords.
+My goals was to create a set of master password generators to disable Basic Input /Output System passwords.

 This application is designed to recover the master password of ACER, Sony Vaio and Dell laptops according to their licence numbers.
 Licence numbers for each laptop is absolutely unique, and this program helps to figure out the corresponding master passwords of those laptops.
 The algorithm was decoded by multiple testing and collecting data from different internet sources. -- Rafayel Mkrtchyan, 5/3/2014.